 5. Germany

 Germany’s extensive network of extradition treaties reflects its commitment to international legal cooperation.
-Its legal framework includes strong procedural safeguards and human rights considerations, ensuring a fair extradition process.
+Its legal system includes strong procedural safeguards and human rights considerations, ensuring a fair extradition process.
 However, for those in non-extradition countries, the role of law enforcement agencies and diplomatic relations can still influence the extradition process and international legal dynamics.

 6. Netherlands